kwonmha/bert-multigpu-fp16-tf1/README.md

 4                |          112      |             185.6

-* Compared to [results of BERT by NVIDIA's DeepLearningExamples](https://github.com/NVIDIA/DeepLearningExamples/tree/master/TensorFlow/LanguageModeling/BERT), my results shows better results(NVIDIA reported 35, 110 examples/sec).
+* Compared to [results of BERT by NVIDIA's DeepLearningExamples](https://github.com/NVIDIA/DeepLearningExamples/tree/master/TensorFlow/LanguageModeling/BERT), my results show better results(NVIDIA reported 35, 110 examples/sec).
 I think it was due to the batch size.
 Their batch size is 2, 4 for fp32, fp16 respectively.
 And I didn't face memory issue.